María Freire: Career

 From 1958 to 1960, Freire developed the series “Sudamérica” (South America), in which she used polygons in a reductive palette.
 In following years she experimented with a more expressive palette and symbols, which resulted in the series "Capricorn" and "Córdoba".
 In the series "Vibrante" (Vibrant), developed from 1975 to 1985, the emphasis was on light and color.
 In the early 1990s she started on a series "El oro de los tigres" (The Gold of Tigers) in which dark structures were placed on yellow backgrounds.
 By the late 1990s, the geometry of her work was characterized by the sensuality of color.

-From 1954 to 1992, Freire had 17 solo exhibitions in Montevideo, Buenos Aires, São Paulo, Río de Janeiro, Barcelona, Bruselas and Washington.
+From 1954 to 1992, Freire had 17 solo exhibitions in Montevideo, Buenos Aires, São Paulo, Rio de Janeiro, Barcelona, Bruselas and Washington.
 She took part in many group exhibition and international biennales.
 In 1966 she represented Uruguay in the 33rd Venice Biennale.

 As of 2000 she made a number of large-scale public sculptures.

 The lifelong partnership with Costigliolo was such that their work tends to be considered almost as a unit.
 Costigliolo's death in 1985 was a great loss to her.

 Freire's career was among the longest of any Uruguayan artist and she is a central reference for geometric art in the Río de la Plata region.
 Her work is included in the collections of the Museo Nacional de Artes Visuales, Juan Manuel Blanes Museum, Museu de Arte Moderna, São Paulo, Museu de Arte Moderna Rio de Janeiro, Museo Nacional Centro de Arte Reina Sofía, Museum of Modern Art New York and other private and public collections of Latin American art.